Program Overview

 What to Expect:

 Our program is 100% virtual, so you can participate from anywhere!
-You’ll join online fashion courses (Black Fashion History, Business of Fashion, Sustainable Fashion, Fashion Design), collaborate on alumni-led creative projects, and meet one-on-one with a fashion professional.
+You’ll join online fashion courses (Black Fashion History, Business of Fashion, Sustainable Fashion, Fashion Design), collaborate on alumni-led research projects, and meet one-on-one with a fashion professional.
 All sessions follow Eastern Standard Time (EST), so be sure to plan accordingly.

 Resources Provided: